borferkic/Fix-WindowsIMG/README.md

 # -==== English ====-

-# Windows Image, Components & Microsoft Store (DIMS) Fixer
+# Windows Image, Components & Microsoft Store (DISM) Fixer

 ##Description
 This PowerShell script provides a set of options to repair and maintain a Windows system using the DISM (Deployment Image Servicing and Management) service.
 It is designed to assist users in troubleshooting and fixing issues related to Windows system images, components, and the Microsoft Store.